 As a child, I would write stories, and spend most of my time in the woods behind my house.
 My teachers had always told my parents I was "a quiet girl", but truly my mind was always busy.
 I had so many thoughts, so many questions, so much I noticed, so much to say, but where should I start?

-I would climb trees wearing dresses with tights, I had imaginary friends, and I was fascinated with books on fairies.
+I would climb trees wearing dresses with rips in my tights.
+I had imaginary friends, and I was fascinated with books on fairies.